 People plant gardens, excavate foundations for homes and build freeways, all activities we might define as human "digging".
 However, if these activities were done in inappropriate places, we might define them as destructive behaviors.
 As natural as our digging needs are to us, dogs have digging habits with very similar goals.
 Unfortunately, their digging activity is not often acceptable when living with their human families.

-Dogs dig to occupy their time and to react to underground noises and scents.
-They bury objects and dig "routes to China" to fit the bill.
-To conserve heat in the winter or to disperse heat in the summer, dogs often dig holes in the soil to use as a bed.
-If the reward is greater on the other side of a wall or fence, a hole dug under and out is the answer to get the dog places in a hurry.
+Dogs dig for a variety of reasons including to occupy their time, react to underground noises and scents, bury objects, conserve heat in the winter and disperse heat in the summer, create a bed, or provide a passage or escape.
 Digging in soil and playing with roots that fight back are entertaining and the digging becomes self-reinforcing.
 The truth is, digging is a natural behavior, one that is at best controlled rather than eliminated.

 Trying to eliminate digging behavior with punishment is ineffective.
 Dogs only relate to events that happen seconds after a behavior, so delayed punishment will be misinterpreted.
 Physical punishment will only cause the dog to avoid digging when you are around.
-The old remedy of filling the hole with water and dunking the dog's head in it is not only inhumane, but puts the dog at risk for injuries.
+The old remedy of filling the hole with water and dunking the dog's head in it is not only inhumane, and in most cases ineffective but puts the dog at risk for injuries.

 To control digging we need to be reminded that dogs dig to provide entertainment, shelter and a way of passage or escape for themselves, behaviors that often parallel human needs.
 We can redirect this activity by understanding the reasons for digging and provide solutions rather than punishment for this behavior.

 This material is copyright of Animal Humane Society and can only be used with written permission.